Barry Desmond

 Barry Desmond (born 15 May 1935) is an Irish former Labour Party politician who was Minister for Health from 1982 to 1987 and Minister for Social Welfare from 1982 to 1986.
 He served as a Teachta Dála (TD) from 1969 to 1989, a Minister of State from 1981 to 1982, a Member of the European Parliament (MEP) for Dublin from 1989 to 1994, and Ireland's member of the European Court of Auditors from 1994 to 2000.

 Early life

 Desmond was born in Cork in 1935 and was educated at Coláiste Chríost Rí, the School of Commerce and University College Cork.
 He became a trade union official with the ITGWU (which would later merge with other trade unions, becoming SIPTU) and the Irish Congress of Trade Unions.
-His father Cornelius Desmond was Lord Mayor of Cork in 1965–66 and was active in the labour movement.
+His father Cornelius Desmond was Lord Mayor of Cork from 1965 to 1966 and was active in the labour movement.
 Cornelius Desmond was the President of the ITGWU in Cork.